Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Additional medications.
 Your health care provider may prescribe drugs to strengthen the lower esophageal sphincter.
 This keeps stomach acid in your stomach.

 Lifestyle changes.
 If your esophagitis is caused by GERD, your health care provider might offer these recommendations:

 Raise the head of your bed so that you sleep with your head slightly above your feet.

 Change your eating habits to limit acid or irritation of the esophagus.
 This might mean switching to a bland diet for a while and avoiding spicy foods, citrus foods, chocolate, fatty foods, and caffeine.

 Become more active.

 Surgery.
-Your doctor may recommend surgery if you have bleeding or narrowing of the esophagus or if needed to control the spread of precancerous cells.
+Your health care provider may recommend surgery if you have bleeding or narrowing of the esophagus.
+It also might be recommended if it is needed to control the spread of precancerous cells.

 Problems that can occur with esophagitis include: